Welcome and thanks for stopping by.

 Magnet and stainless steel cookware

-Quick jots on nickel:
+Some quick jots on nickel:

 • SS is an alloy made up chromium, steel iron, molybdenum, nickel and other metals.

-• Nickel is magnetic but when added to the steel mix, the changes in its structure (due to the magnetic field) causes the steel to turn non-magnetic.
+• Nickel is magnetic but when added to the steel mix, the changes in its structure, due to the magnetic field, causes the steel to turn non-magnetic.

 • Common SS grades: